 You help in a difficult time

 Not only are funerals emotionally draining, but they can also be financially challenging, as there are so many things to buy and take care of.
-The caskets, burial plot, and the ceremony come at great cost, especially when a traditional funeral takes place.
+The caskets, burial plot, and the ceremony come at great cost, or even create new financial debt for the family of the deceased, especially when a funeral takes place uninspected.
 When the deceased was the breadwinner of the household, the spouse may not be ready to work just yet.
 If so, friends, family, and colleagues can all create a fund to access later.
 Always try your best not to give money at the funeral.
 It’s better to use a sympathy card with a message about the details on the fund to access.

 Funerals are quite expensive, so every little amount of money will help the family recover after the big spend.
 It’s wise and polite to donate the money before the funeral, after you’ve talked to a family member.
 Some of the money can be used right away, and you may offer to pay for expenses if the family has already specified a need for financial help.